 Pakistani hash typically uses sieved kief from dried flowers rather than fresh plant material.

-THCa becomes more potent when heated, which is why traditional consumption methods involve flame or direct heat.
+THCa becomes more potent when exposed to heat, which is why traditional consumption methods involve flame or direct heat.

 This concentration of resin creates a product that delivers stronger effects than smoking flower alone.